 Smishing is a phishing campaign conducted through SMS messages instead of email.
 Smishing attacks are unlikely to result in a virus being downloaded directly.
 Instead, they usually lure the user into visiting a site that entices them to download malicious apps or content.

-2021 CrowdStrike Global Threat Report
+2023 CrowdStrike Global Threat Report

-How to Recognize a Phishing Scam?
+How to Recognize Phishing: Can you spot the Scam?

 Typical characteristics of phishing messages make them easy to recognize.
 Phishing emails usually have one or more of the following indicators:

 - Contains Links that Don’t Match the Domain

 - Tries to Panic the Recipient

 While the most well-known phishing attacks usually involve outlandish claims, such as a member of a royal family requesting an individual’s banking information, the modern phishing attack is far more sophisticated.
 In many cases, a cyber criminal may masquerade as common retailers, service providers or government agencies to extract personal information that may seem benign such as email addresses, phone numbers, the user’s date of birth, or the names of family members.

 To assess exactly which organizations are being impersonated the most in phishing scams, the CrowdStrike data science team submitted an FOIA request to the Federal Trade Commission and asked for the total number of phishing scams reported as impersonating the top 50 brands and all U.S. federal agencies.